pzoli/cars/README.md

 - Alert SQL exception on client side (at delete referenced manufacturer and model)
 - Routes import from external file (YaML or JSON)
-- Select2 search for name with ajax (recuire new route)

 ## References